doserjef/rFIA_web/content/tutorial/basicAnalysis.md

 #### Non-temporal plots
 To define your own x-axis, simply specify the variable you would like to use in the `x` argument of the `plotFIA` call.
 This is great for plotting things like size-class distributions.
-Since these plots do not have time as axis, they are best suited for plotting estimates from a single point in time (e.g. a most recent subset).
+Since these plots do not have time as axis, they are best suited for plotting estimates from a single point in time (e.g., a most recent subset).
 ```{r}
 ## Using our estimates from above (all inventory years in RI)
 plotFIA(tpaRI_sizeClass, y = BAA, x = sizeClass, plot.title = 'Simple size class distribution')